 Since the pipe could be easily bent, it paves for easy storage when not in use.
 If you have an excess after completing your project or setting it aside for future use, you can roll the pipe to save space in your garage and other storage areas.

 If you compare it with other piping materials, such as copper, galvanized steel, and ABS, PEX pipes are the winner from a cost perspective.
 This is because plastic material is relatively cheap compared to bulk copper and rigid steel.

 Also, since fewer fittings are needed, this translates to lower costs in terms of labor and materials.
-You don’t even need the services of a plumber, it can be your DIY project, thus lowering the total project cost.
+You don’t even need the services of a plumber.
+It can be your DIY project, thus lowering the total project cost.

 You would not have difficulty finding PEX pipes in the hardware, Home Depot, DIY shops, and plumbing supply establishments.
 These pipes are typically color-coded, aiding installation and future repairs.
-Red is for hot water, blue for cold water, and white for any temperature.
+Red is for hot water, blue is for cold water, and white is for any temperature.
 They come in half-inch and three-fourth-inch diameters.